XDC-Community/docs/learn/how-to-articles/how-to-use-xdcpay-connect-to-create-a-dapp-connected-to-xdc-network.md

 ## 📰 Overview

-[Web3Modal](https://www.npmjs.com/package/web3modal) single Web3 / Ethereum provider solution for all Wallets, using it to develop new decentralized app is pretty straight forward and documentation on how to use it is widely available.
-We will be using [React](https://reactjs.org/) to bootstrap a new app and use Web3Modal and Web3.js to intereact with the blockchain.
+[Web3Modal](https://www.npmjs.com/package/web3modal) is a single Web3 / Ethereum provider solution for all wallets.
+The Web3Modal process for developing a new decentralized app is relatively straight-forward and documentation on how to use it is widely available.
+You will be using [React](https://reactjs.org/) to bootstrap a new app and use Web3Modal and Web3.js to intereact with the blockchain.

 #### 📰 What you will learn

-In this tutorial, you will learn how to integrate XDCPay with a front end application so the application can interact with the XDC Network mainnet and XDC Apothem testnet.
+In this tutorial, you will learn how to integrate XDCPay with a front-end application so that the application can interact with the XDC Network Mainnet and XDC Apothem testnet.

 #### 📰 What you will do

-* Install and setup XDCPay
+* Install and set up XDCPay
 * Create a simple web front end
 * Integrate XDCPay with the front end using web3.js
 * Integrate XDCPay with the front end using web3 modal